premAI-io/state-of-open-source-ai/hardware.md

 ```

 In this example, `d_A`, `d_B`, and `d_C` are pointers to device memory, and `numElements` is the number of elements in each vector.
 The `vectorAdd` kernel is launched with `blocksPerGrid` blocks, each containing `threadsPerBlock` threads.
 Each thread computes the sum of one pair of elements from `d_A` and `d_B`, and stores the result in `d_C`.

+#### Vulkan

+Vulkan is a low-level graphics and compute API developed by the Khronos Group.
+It provides fine-grained control over the GPU and is designed to minimize CPU overhead and provide more consistent performance.
+Vulkan can be used for a variety of applications, including gaming, simulation, and scientific computing.

+Vulkan is supported on a wide variety of platforms, including Windows, Linux, macOS (via MoltenVK, a Vulkan implementation that runs on top of Metal), Android, and iOS.
+Vulkan has a somewhat steep learning curve because it is a very low-level API, but it provides a lot of flexibility and can lead to very high performance.

 ### AMD GPUs